DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Fundamentals.md

 - The 2.4 GHz band typically provides further reach in open space and better penetration of obstacles such as walls.
     - However, more devices tend to use the 2.4 GHz band so interference can be a bigger problem compared to 5GHz

-** WI-FI 6 (802.11ax) has expanded the spectrum range to include a band in the 6 GHz range
+** Wi-Fi 6 (802.11ax) has expanded the spectrum range to include a band in the 6 GHz range

 ---